RafaelMeier/FGM-PremixedFOAM/README.md

 fgmPremixedFoam >& log&
 ```

-The steady-state solution of the proposed case should result in the contours according to Figure below.
+The steady-state solution of the proposed case should result in the contours according to Figures below.

 <img src="/images/sourcePV.png" width="300"/> <img src="/images/Temperature.png" width="300"/>